lemire/batchedrand/README.md

 uv run --with=pandas --with=matplotlib --with=tabulate bench.p
 ```

-Result on an M4 processor:
+Results on an M4 processor:

 | Benchmark     |   Size |   Batched (ns/item) |   Standard (ns/item) |   speedup |